 If you use it continuously for several weeks, you may experience withdrawal effects if you stop taking it suddenly.
 Talk to your doctor about how you should go about stopping this medication.

-Take Phentermine 30-60 minutes before breakfast, on an empty stomach.
+Phentermine is taken 30-60 minutes before breakfast, on an empty stomach.

 Phentermine tablets or capsules should be swallowed whole.
 Don't crush or chew them.